necsanuradu/CV/README.md

 # Radu Necsanu

 ## Personal Profile
-My code is an extention of me that is why I am spending so much of my time writing it.
-It used to be all over the place doing its job(true).
-Now after Makers my code should be nice and dry, short but descriptive and surely well tested.
+My code is an extension of me that is why I am spending so much of my time writing it.
+It used to be all over the place doing its job (true).
+Now, after Makers my code should be nice and dry, short but descriptive and surely well tested.
 ```
-const Radu = {
+const me = {
 problemSolver : true,
 logicalThinker : true,
 persistent : true,